juliannski/jskirzynski.com/content/authors/admin/_index.md

   - <b>May 2023</b> Our work <a href="publication/IHP/">Automatic Discovery and Description of Human Planning Strategies</a> was published in the Behavior Research Methods Journal.
   - <b>Sep 2022</b> Our work <a href="publication/boosting/">Boosting Human Decision-making with AI-Generated Decision Aids</a> was published in the Computational Brain & Behavior Journal.
   - <b>Jan 2022</b> Started my PhD at UCSD!
-  - <b>Apr 2021</b> Our work <a href="publication/ai_interpret/">Automatic discovery of interpretable planning strategies</a> was published in the Machine Learning Journal.
+#  - <b>Apr 2021</b> Our work <a href="publication/ai_interpret/">Automatic discovery of interpretable planning strategies</a> was published in the Machine Learning Journal.
-  - <b>Sep 2019</b> Started working at MPI-IS!
+#  - <b>Sep 2019</b> Started working at MPI-IS!

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Science
+    - course: Ph.D. in Computer Science
       institution: University of California, San Diego
       year: 2022-
-    - course: MSc in Computer Science
+    - course: M.S. in Computer Science
       institution: McGill University
       year: 2020
-    - course: MSc in Cognitive Science
+    - course: M.S. in Cognitive Science
       institution: University of Warsaw
       year: 2018
-    - course: BSc in Mathematics & Cognitive Science
+    - course: B.S. in Mathematics & Cognitive Science
       institution: University of Warsaw
       year: 2016